 Are flexible solar panels more resistant to hail?
 No. While flexible panels don't have glass to shatter, the thin plastic coating offers very little impact protection.
 A large hailstone will easily crush the delicate silicon cells inside a flexible panel, rendering it useless.
 Rigid, glass-covered panels are much more durable.

-Can I put a clear plastic sheet over my panels permanently?
+Can I put a clear plastic sheet over my panels permanently to protect them?
 No. Any cover, even clear plastic or Lexan, will significantly reduce the amount of sunlight reaching the cells.
-Furthermore, the plastic will trap heat, causing the panels to overheat and lose efficiency.
+Furthermore, the plastic will trap heat, causing the panels to overheat, lose efficiency, and potentially pose a fire hazard.

 Will my off-grid system survive an EMP or solar flare?
 A massive Electromagnetic Pulse (EMP) or severe solar flare can damage the sensitive electronics in your charge controller and inverter.
 However, the solar panels themselves are generally immune to EMPs because they lack complex microchips.
 To protect your system, you can install specialized EMP surge protectors on the wiring runs.